qiceradar/qiceradar/docs/installation.md

 This index has been compiled from the BedMAP3 data[1] (red lines) and coordinates extracted from the published radargrams (grey lines).
 Radar lines are grouped into surveys/campaigns and then into institutions, following the Bedmap3 classifications.

 The QIceRadar plugins depend on the structure of this data:
-* Import all features; selecting individual features to import will not work with the plugins.
+* If a dialog pops up, select "import all features"; selecting individual features to import will not work with the plugins.
 (If necessary, you can delete layers/institution groups after importing.)
-* Do not rename the top-level group.
+* Do not rename the top-level group ("ANTARCTIC QIceRadar Index").
 If you do so, the plugin won't be able to find the data.
-It should be "ANTARCTIC QIceRadar Index"

 ## Install Plugin